anthonykevins/academic-kickstart/content/outreach/Work in Progress/index.fr.md

  date = 2021-09-16T00:00:00

 # Project summary to display on homepage.
-summary = "« Women's Work » and the Welfare State"
+summary = "« Women’s Work » and the Welfare State"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`